stefannica/style-guides/Ruby.md

 1. Method names should almost never use conjugations like “and”, “or”, etc. It usually means that the method is doing two or more things and that it should be split up.

-1. Use the `?` suffix for methods returning boolean value.
-Do not use the `is_` prefix for them at the same time, it’s redundant.

 1. Sometimes you can have a problem with coming up with suitable name for a method.
 In that case, consider the possibility that it is just a symptom of